Citrus-Software/mikan-docs/docs/guides/tuto11_facial_rig/mikan_rig_facial_part01_templates_ENG.md

-# Simple Facial Rig : Building the Facial Template
+# Building the Facial Template

 ## Introduction